AnnaWilliford/SWC_Fall2019_test/Lesson1_UnixShell.md

 #### **Challenge 2**

-Scetch a diagram of our directory structure (~/Desktop/SWC) and practice navigation commands.
+Make a diagram of our directory structure (~/Desktop/SWC) and practice navigation commands.
-a) Find out where you currently are
+a) Find out where you currently are.
 b) Go to `Data` folder, what is there?
-c) Go back where you came from (with `cd -` command)
+c) Go back where you came from (with `cd -` command).
-d) Go one directory up
+d) Go one directory up.
-e) Try relative and absolute paths
+e) Try relative and absolute paths.
 f) Get comfortable navigating across file system - try changing directories into different folders within `SWC` folder and explore there contents.
 Use `-a` flag, does every directory has hidden files?